yonbergman/dotenv-sync/README.md

 .env.local  - contatins only the secrets and is not shared on git directly
 ```

-This gem then uses a shared secret keyfile which can be managed in any way __important to not commit this file__,
+This gem then uses a shared secret keyfile __which should not be commited__,
 to encrypt and decrypt the `.env.local` file and share it in the repo as `.env-encrypted`.

-You can use _1Password for teams_ or _Vault_ for sharing your secret key file.
+You can use _1Password for teams_ or _Vault_ for sharing your secret keyfile.

 ## Installation